WATCHMAN™ Device for AFib Treatment

 What's involved in the WATCHMAN procedure?

 The procedure takes about an hour.
-We implant WATCHMAN similar to a stent, in which a narrow tube is inserted through a small opening in the upper part of your leg.
-We’ll then carefully place WATCHMAN into the appropriate location in your heart.
+We implant the WATCHMAN device similar to a stent, in which a narrow tube is inserted through a small opening in the upper part of your leg.
+We’ll then carefully place the WATCHMAN device into the appropriate location in your heart.
 You’ll be under general anesthesia and likely stay in the hospital overnight.

 Is WATCHMAN a good alternative to blood thinners?

-Many have a strong aversion to the idea of taking blood thinners due to the worry around risks of bleeding in other places.
+Many patients who have received atrial fibrillation treatment have a strong aversion to the idea of taking blood thinners due to the worry around risks of bleeding in other places.
 The ideal solution has been to find a way to prevent stroke without the need for blood-thinning therapy.
-WATCHMAN is FDA approved and an effective alternative for patients who can’t be on adequate stroke protection.
+The WATCHMAN device is FDA approved and an effective alternative for patients who can’t be on adequate stroke protection.

 Am I eligible for WATCHMAN?